bevyengine/bevy/.github/contributing/engine_style_guide.md

 > All items have a rustdoc example

 - This guideline is too strong and not applicable for everything inside of the Bevy game engine.
-Instead we should make use of the `examples` folder and add new examples that way if needed.
+For functionality that requires more context or needs a more interactive demonstration (such as rendering or input features), make use of the `examples` folder instead.

 > Examples use ?, not try!, not unwrap